 And for information on how our Nevada DUI attorneys plea bargain down drunk driving charges, see our article on how to reduce a DUI to reckless driving in Nevada.

-To learn about the laws in California laws, go to our information page on California DUI laws.
+To learn about the laws in California, go to our information page on California DUI laws.

 Contact our Las Vegas DUI lawyers for Help

 Dozens of people plead guilty every day to Las Vegas drunk driving charges, often in spite of highly questionable state's evidence.
 It is almost always advisable to have a competent attorney evaluate your case before taking this route.
 Penalties may be lowered.
 Charges may be reduced.
 The case may be won at trial.

 The attorneys at Las Vegas Defense Group have experience fighting all types of Nevada driving under the influence cases, including first offense DUI and second offense DUI, and driving on a suspended license charges.
 We practice in all the local Clark County courts, including the Regional Justice Center in downtown Las Vegas.

 Nevada DUI cases are rarely cut and dry and conviction may not be inevitable.
 We know how to size up the prosecution's case, take advantage of Las Vegas police mistakes, locate evidence favorable to you, and navigate you through the Clark County Court System so as to give you the best chance of avoiding the consequences of a conviction and a license suspension.